KitsapCreator/pihole-blocklists/README.md

 ## One and Done

 Want one list to rule them all?
 Look no further.
+This file has ALL domains from every list in this repo.
+Handle with care!

 - https://blocklists.kitsapcreator.com/all-lists.txt